Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Operationally noncontextual ontological model

 define the same reduced space $\mainr = \proj{\spane}{\spans} = \proj{\myspan{\sete_{\textup{ext}}}}{\spans}$ and same polar cone $\polare = \polar{\proj{\mainr}{\sete_\textup{ext}}}{\mainr}$. \end{restatable}

 This proves that the scenarios \resources{} and $(\sets,\sete_\textup{ext})$ are completely equivalent as inputs to \cref{prop:basiccriterion}.
-In particular, any classical model for any one of these two scenarios is valid for the other too.
+In particular, any \vgrSC{classical}\vgr{operationally noncontextual ontological} model for any one of these two scenarios is valid for the other too.
 Furthermore, one can easily apply \cref{prop:coarsegrainings} recursively to account for the inclusion of multiple coarse-grained effects.

-It is also possible to prove the following proposition, which proves the equivalence of the classical models for a given scenario \resources{} and another one, $(\tilde\sets,\tilde\sete)$, that produces the same operational statistics as \resources{}.
-This proves that it does not matter whether e.g.\ one chooses to use a larger Hilbert space including an ancilla so that the states are purified and/or the measurements are implemented as projective measurements in accordance with Naimark's theorem.
-The proof is given in \app~\ref{app:BasicCriterion}.

-\begin{restatable}{prop}{PropAncilla} Let $\hil$ and $\tilde\hil$ denote two potentially different finite dimensional Hilbert spaces.
-Let $I$ be a discrete or continuous range of indices.
-Consider two scenarios, both assumed to verify \cref{def:available states,def:available effects}: